haxys/MTGA-Decks/Notes/deckbuilding.md

 **Example: The Infinite Combo Deck**

-Imagine discovering a powerful combo between two cards that can create an infinite loop, such as _Heliod, Sun-Crowned_ and _Walking Ballista_.
-This interaction can inspire a deck focused on assembling and protecting this combo, with supporting cards that help you find and execute the combination effectively.
+Imagine discovering a powerful combo between _Heliod, Sun-Crowned_ and _Walking Ballista_ that creates an infinite loop.
+This can inspire a deck focused on assembling and protecting this combo, with supporting cards that help you find and execute the combination effectively.

 **Additional Examples:**

-- **Kiki-Jiki, Mirror Breaker + Zealous Conscripts:** This classic combo allows for infinite creature tokens and potential instant win conditions.
+- **Kiki-Jiki, Mirror Breaker + Zealous Conscripts:** This combo creates infinite creature tokens for potential instant win conditions.
-- **Pestermite + Splinter Twin:** Another infinite combo where the goal is to create infinite tokens for a swift victory.
+- **Pestermite + Splinter Twin:** Another combo that creates infinite tokens for a swift victory.

 #### Mechanics and Synergies

 Mechanics and synergies within a specific set or color combination can provide a rich source of inspiration.
-For instance, if you notice a recurring mechanic in a new set that aligns with your playstyle, you can build a deck around that mechanic.
+For instance, if a new set emphasizes a mechanic that aligns with your playstyle, you can build a deck around that mechanic.

 **Example: The Proliferate Deck**

-If a new set emphasizes the proliferate mechanic, you might build a deck centered around this theme.
+If a set emphasizes the proliferate mechanic, you might build a deck around this theme.
 Cards like _Atraxa, Praetors' Voice_ and _Tezzeret's Gambit_ can form the backbone of a proliferate deck, with supporting cards that create and capitalize on various counters.

 **Additional Examples:**